-2.4.20 On 5 September 2024 the Scottish Government introduced the Climate Change (Emission Reduction Targets) (Scotland) Bill to the Scottish Parliament.
-The Bill was passed on 5 November 2024 and awaits Royal Assent.
-When enacted will repeal the annual and interim emissions reduction target framework established under the 2009 Act and establish a carbon budget approach to target setting, with budgets set through secondary legislation using the latest advice from the CCC once available to replace the concept of statutory annual and interim targets.
-It will also make provision for a new Climate Change Plan to be published that reflects the carbon budgets.
-As explained, the Bill followed advice from the CCC that Scotland's interim emissions reduction target for 2030 could not be achieved.
-The Bill does not change the existing statutory target of net zero emissions by 2045.
+- 2.5.12 The Cabinet Secretary added: - 2.5.13 "And with this in mind, I can today confirm that, working with Parliament on a timetable, the Scottish Government will bring forward expedited legislation to address matters raised by the CCC and ensure our legislative framework better reflects the reality of long term climate policy making." - 2.5.14 The Scottish Government has reiterated its commitment to achieving net zero by 2045.
+The approach to dealing with the position set out by the CCC in relation to the 2030 target being unachievable, has been to move to a multi-year carbon budget approach to measuring emissions reduction (instead of annual targets) which would bring the Scottish Parliament in line with the Welsh and UK approaches. - 2.5.15 On 5 September 2024 the Scottish Government introduced the Climate Change (Emission Reduction Targets) (Scotland) Bill to the Scottish Parliament.
+The Bill was passed on 5 November 2024 and became an Act on 22 November 2024.
+The Act repeals the annual and interim emissions reduction target framework established under the 2009 Act and establishes a carbon budget approach to target setting, with budgets to be set through secondary legislation using the latest advice from the CCC once available to replace the concept of statutory annual and interim targets.
+It also makes provision for a new Climate Change Plan to be published that reflects the carbon budgets.
+As explained, the Act followed advice from the CCC that Scotland's interim emissions reduction target for 2030 could not be achieved.
+The Act does not change the existing statutory target of Net Zero emissions by 2045

-2.5 The Draft Energy Strategy and Just Transition Plan
+2.6 The Draft Energy Strategy and Just Transition Plan

-- 2.5.1 The Scottish Government published a new Draft 'Energy Strategy and Just Transition Plan' entitled 'Delivering a fair and secure zero carbon energy system for Scotland' on 10 January 2023.
+- 2.6.1 The Scottish Government published a new Draft 'Energy Strategy and Just Transition Plan' entitled 'Delivering a fair and secure zero carbon energy system for Scotland' on 10 January 2023.
 The new Strategy is to replace the one previously published in 2017.
 The consultation period ended in April 2023.
 As a draft document it can only be afforded limited weight.
-The draft document is however consistent with the adopted policy set out in NPF4 and the identification of the 2020s as a crucial decade for the large-scale delivery of renewable energy projects supporting urgent transition to Net Zero. - 2.5.2 The Ministerial Foreword states:
+The draft document is however consistent with the adopted policy set out in NPF4 and the identification of the 2020s as a crucial decade for the large-scale delivery of renewable energy projects supporting urgent transition to net zero. - 2.6.2 The Ministerial Foreword states:

-"The imperative is clear: in this decisive decade, we must deliver an energy system that meets the challenge of becoming a Net Zero nation by 2045, supplies safe and secure energy for all, generate economic opportunities, and builds a just transition...
+"The imperative is clear: in this decisive decade, we must deliver an energy system that meets the challenge of becoming a net zero nation by 2045, supplies safe and secure energy for all, generate economic opportunities, and builds a just transition...